Football Players To Watch: Central Ohio features plentiful crop of talent

-Dublin Coffman will have as deep of a talent pool as any team in the area with Devon Williams (LB, Minnesota), Bryon Threats (RB/LB, Cincinnati), Hammond Russell (DL, West Virginia) and Daniel Warnsman (OL, Eastern Michigan) already committed to college programs.
+Dublin Coffman will have as deep of a talent pool as any team in the area with Devon Williams (LB, Minnesota), Bryon Threats (RB/LB, Cincinnati), Hammond Russell (DL, West Virginia) and Daniel Warnsman (OL, Eastern Michigan) already committed.

 Although the City League began the season on an indefinite suspension imposed by Columbus City Schools because of the COVID-19 coronavirus pandemic, Independence's Shawn Munnerlyn (WR/DB, Rutgers), Marion-Franklin's Giovanni Scales (DB, 28 Division I offers) and Walnut Ridge's Jamarius Dinkins (DL, 12 Division I offers) and Javarus Leach (RB) all are impact players.